 I’ve listed some of the major directories below.

-- List your web site in Google, the Open Directory Project, and other search engines to help listeners find your show.
+- List your web site in Google and other search engines to help listeners find your show.

 - Podcasting Manual at Blubrry